Oil prices fall 1% as glut weighs

 “North America is battling a severe shortage of storage capacity ... it may be only a matter of time, before the country (United States) runs out of storage space.”

-However, both benchmarks have notched gains over the past two weeks as countries have eased lockdowns and fuel demand has rebounded modestly.
+Both benchmarks have notched gains over the past two weeks, however, as countries have eased lockdowns and fuel demand has rebounded modestly.
 Oil production worldwide is also declining to reduce a swelling supply glut.

 In a televised address, British Prime Minister Boris Johnson announced on Sunday a limited easing of restrictions, including letting people exercise outside more often and encouraging some people to return to work.

-Spain registered its lowest daily number of coronavirus deaths on Sunday since mid-March and half of its population prepared for an easing of one of Europe’s strictest lockdowns, though not yet the residents of cities such as Madrid and Barcelona.
-(Reporting by Devika Krishna Kumar in New York; Editing by Daniel Wallis)
+Spain registered its lowest daily number of coronavirus deaths on Sunday since mid-March and half of its population prepared for an easing of one of Europe’s strictest lockdowns, although not yet the residents of cities such as Madrid and Barcelona.

+Reporting by Devika Krishna Kumar in New York; Editing by Daniel Wallis and Peter Cooney